-Decide on your activity and what needs to be done specifically
+Decide on your activity and what needs to be done specifically, for example:

-Examples:

-- For a walk, run or cycle decide on the route. - For a dance what music will be played and how. - → For a sport match do you need 'bibs' and equipment, and who will bring it? - For a flash mob who will choreograph the dance performance, how will you teach those coming, who will play the music and record the activity?
+- For a walk, run or cycle decide on the route. - For a dance what music will be played and how. - For a sport match do you need 'bibs' and equipment, and who will bring it? - For a flash mob who will choreograph the dance performance, how will you teach those coming, who will play the music and record the activity? - For a virtual event what platform will you use, and what technical aspects must be considered?